sensu/sensu-docs/content/sensu-go/5.16/reference/backend.md

 ## Initialization

 Before you start the Sensu backend on a **new** installation, you must set up an administrator username and password.
-Replace `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:
+To do this, set environment variables as shown below, replacing `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:

 {{< highlight shell >}}
+export SENSU_BACKEND_CLUSTER_ADMIN_USERNAME=YOUR_USERNAME
+export SENSU_BACKEND_CLUSTER_ADMIN_PASSWORD=YOUR_PASSWORD
-sensu-backend init --admin-username YOUR_USERNAME --admin-password YOUR_PASSWORD
+sensu-backend init
 {{< /highlight >}}

 You can also run the `sensu-backend init` command in interactive mode if you prefer to respond to prompts for your username and password: